Max Kless

 5. Build the pause into the system Link to heading

 The Netflix study is a reminder: even a tiny pause changes behavior 10 .
-If you want to support agency, do not outsource the pause to willpower.
+If you want to support agency, don’t outsource the pause to willpower.

-Make it part of the default path.
-Not to punish.
-To give the human a turn at the wheel.
+Make it part of the default path to give the human a turn at the wheel.

 The question that remains Link to heading